ibm-cloud-docs/openshift/openshift_hpcs_router.md

   metadata:
     # A name for the CSR to be generated
     name: <CSR_name>
-    # The project where you want to create the route
+    # The project where you want to create routes for your apps
     namespace: <project>
   spec:
     dnsNames: